blackeangel/delgaaps/README.md

 # delgaaps

 Deleting Google and Mi services has become even easier and more convenient.
-It is enough to specify the folder in which the firmware image is unpacked, the name of the image without the rps extension, and the file with regular expressions.
+It is enough to specify the folder in which the firmware image is unpacked, the name of the image without extension and the file with regular expressions.

 ## Usage:
 ```